garethky/klipper-voron2.4-config/klipper_config/heatsoak.readme.md

 This heat soak will end when the chamber is above 40C and the chamber temperature has gone up less than 0.1C over the last 30 seconds.

 ### Using with `PRINT_START` and other macros
-One of the difficulties with klipper macros is that they cannot the control flow of the macro to wait for something.
-This macro gets around this problem by using a `delayed_gcode` macro.
-But because of this you need to stop your `PRINT_START` at the call to `HEAT_SOAK`.
-The parameter `CONTINUE` is used to continue the print when the heat soak finishes.
+One of the difficulties with klipper macros is that they cannot stop the control flow of the macro to wait for something.
+It does pause the print, but that only stops the next line of the print from executing, your PRINT_START macro continues to execute.
+Because of this you need to end your `PRINT_START` at the call to `HEAT_SOAK`.
+But more than likely you want to run some additional startup code after the heat soak finishes, like mesh bed leveling or heating the extruder.
+The parameter `CONTINUE` is used to run another macro when the heat soak finishes.

 This is an example of using `HEAT_SOAK` as part of a `PRINT_START` process.
-Usually we pass some parameters to `PRINT_START` and you might need to pass these on.
+Usually we pass some parameters to `PRINT_START` and you might need to pass these on to the next macro.
 Please carefully note the `-%}` and `{%-` that wrap the `CONTINUE` variable, these are required to remove any whitespace or newlines around the continue code.
 Also note the use of quotes in `CONTINUE='{CONTINUE}'`, they are required to have this parsed correctly by klipper.

 ```
 [gcode_macro PRINT_START]